 To maintain strong relationships, we must avoid entering these dysfunctional cycles of repeated commands and threats.
 The critical point is at the initial command.
 When we make a request, we want our teens to go along with it.
 We hope they will follow our command because they value a healthy relationship with us.
 But this isn’t always the reality.
 More likely, they will begin to follow our commands when they learn the consequences for not doing so will be immediate.

-Consider the following points for making clear rules and immediate consequences — the kind of effective discipline that families benefit from.
+Consider these seven tips for making clear rules and immediate consequences — the kind of effective discipline that teens benefit from.